 Or, if you’d rather, tickets could be purchased online or by calling 407-827-7185.

 It is very typical for some guests to dress up (or DisneyBound) for special events like these.

-If that sounds like something you'd like to do, here's the costume rules (according to Disney):
+If that sounds like something you would have liked to do, here’s the costume rules (according to Disney):

-- You can dress up, but remember you can't sign autographs (or try to pass yourself off as a Disney Cast Member)
+- You could dress up, but remember you can’t sign autographs (or try to pass yourself off as a Disney Cast Member)

 - Costumes should be family friendly

 - No weapons allowed (and nothing that people might mistake for a weapon), no sharp objects or anything that might injure another person